 Call Us (866) 261-0104 info@diversified1031.com

 Investing in real estate through a Delaware Statutory Trust (DST) offers a compelling opportunity for investors seeking portfolio diversification and potential tax advantages.
-Central to evaluating DST investments is understanding how property-purchase loans, or debt, impact investors.
-As a reminder to some and new information to others, a DST can benefit an investor who may not want to obtain a new loan, wants to be debt free or doesn’t want the headaches of property management and liability.
+Central to evaluating DST investments is understanding how property-purchase loans, or debt, impacts investors.
 This guide delves into the intricacies of DST debt to help prospective investors make informed decisions.

-DSTs commonly utilize loans to finance real estate acquisitions, typically ranging from 30% to 55% of a property’s value, and occasionally up to 85% in specific cases.
+DSTs commonly utilize loans to finance real estate acquisitions, typically ranging from 0% to 55% of a property’s value and occasionally up to 85% in specific cases.
 For investors leveraging a 1031 exchange—an IRS provision allowing tax deferral on capital gains—the debt incurred by the DST plays a pivotal role.
 For instance, if an investor commits $100,000 to a DST with a 50% loan-to-value (LTV) ratio, the IRS recognizes the total investment as $200,000: $100,000 in debt and $100,000 in equity.
-It is important to note, however, an investor must replace their debt from the sale/relinquished property in the next purchase to avoid a boot/taxable event.
-It is misconception that you just have to reinvest the cash in the exchange and forget about the loan that was paid off at closing.

 Navigating Loan Acquisition

-Investors don’t need to apply for DST property-purchase loans themselves.
+Investors don’t need to apply for DST property-purchase loans themselves since the debt is prearranged through the trust.
 Typically, DST managers secure financing using the trust’s property as collateral before inviting investors to participate.
-This proactive approach by the manager shields individual investors from the complexities of loan procurement.
-In addition, investors don’t have to service the debt, it does not appear on their credit report and they don’t have to fill out a loan application.
+This proactive approach by the manager shields individual investors from the complexities of loan procurement including filling out loan applications, having credit run, etc.

 Qualification and Ownership